ropensci/medrxivr/rOpenSci_response.md

   I have run this and commited the changes.

 * **ml7: On the website, the Reference tab shows "All functions".
 Maybe you can help users navigate this reference by grouping functions in some meaningful way? (see https://pkgdown.r-lib.org/reference/build_reference.html).**
-  I had added keywords to the functions already, but hadn't realised that you needed to alter the `.pkgdown` file in order to group the functions.
+  I had added keywords to the functions already, but hadn't realised that you needed to alter the `_pkgdown.yml` file in order to group the functions.
 This has now been implemented, and functions are grouped into three categories: "Accessing medRxiv/bioRxiv data", "Performing the search", and "Helper functions".

 * **ml8: You may want to consider setting up a CI services for a wider range of environments.
 Here are two workflows you may use -- [standard](https://usethis.r-lib.org/reference/use_github_action.html#use-github-action-check-standard-), and [full](https://usethis.r-lib.org/reference/use_github_action.html#use-github-action-check-full-).**
-  Thanks for the recommendation - I have gone with the Standard workflow.
+  Thanks for the recommendation - I have gone with the standard workflow, and R CMD passes in all environments.

 * **ml9: I see three .Rmd files inside vignettes/ but only two in the Articles section of the website.
 Is this intentional?
 Also, vignettes are great, but they can make the installation heavier.
 Consider the [difference between `use_vignette()` and `use_article()`](https://usethis.r-lib.org/reference/use_vignette.html).**
   Yes, this is intentional.
 When you include a `.Rmd` file with the same name as the package in the `vignette/` folder, `pkgdown` treats this as a special type of vignette ("Get Started").
 From the `pkgdown` website: